RTMecha/BetterLegacy/snapshots.md

 - Added Prefab Object inspect buttons if you have Unity Explorer installed.

 ## Changes
+### Core
 - Some JSON values have been changed.
 This means BetterLegacy is no longer compatible with vanilla Legacy. (why would you use that outdated version anyways)
-- Timeline grid now fades depending on timeline zoom.
-This was in last prerelease, just forgot to include it in the changelog.
-- Example now has eyelids for more expressions.
 - Player shape type has been removed for the time being.
 Wasn't happy with how it worked.
 Might revisit it at some point when I feel I can do it.
 - Shapes are now loaded from a shapes.json file in the Assets folder.
 - Updating parent chains, object type and shapes have been optimized.

+### Example Companion
+- Example now has eyelids for more expressions.

+### Editor
+- Timeline grid now fades depending on timeline zoom.
+This was in last prerelease, just forgot to include it in the changelog.
 - SetSongTimeAutokill keybind function now includes Prefab Object autokill.
+- Replaced "Timeline Object Retains Bin On Drag" setting with "Bin Clamp Behavior" in Config Manager > Editor > Timeline.
+This changes how timeline object bin dragging is handled when the bin is dragged outside the normal bin range.

 ## Fixes
 - Fixed animateObject modifiers and shot bullets being inconsistent with different framerates.